Ex-Illinois lawmaker pleads guilty in red-light bribery case

 According to the plea agreement, Sandoval accepted some $250,000 in bribes, though court filings don’t name the company or other individuals who might have been involved.

 Sandoval is well connected in the Illinois Democratic Party.
-His decision to cooperate comes after more than a year of home and office raids against multiple Democrats, several of whom have been charged, and it increases the chances that more charges will follow.
+His fast decision to cooperate comes after more than a year of home and office raids against multiple Democrats, several of whom have been charged, and it increases the chances that more charges will follow.

+In Springfield, the news cast an uneasy pallor over the first day of the General Assembly’s spring session.

+“I don’t know if I’ve ever been more embarrassed than watching the federal government cart cardboard boxes out of the Capitol.
+It turned my stomach,” newly elected Senate President Don Harmon said of the FBI’s Sept.
+24 raids of Sandoval’s offices.

 Sandoval faces up to 13 years in prison, though his cooperation could shave years off his sentence.